GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/accessibility/managed-focus/index.md

   - managed-focus
 ---

-Whenever new content is added to a page, try to ensure the user's focus gets directed to that content, so they can take action on it.
+Whenever you add new content to a page, ensure the user's focus gets directed to that content, so they can take action on it.

 ## How to manually test